When: September 13-24, 2023 Where: Huntington Place (formerly

 And it only happens in Detroit.

-Watch for this year's show opening to the public from Saturday, September 17 to Sunday, September 25, 2022 at Huntington Place (formerly the Cobo Center and TF Center).
+Watch for this year's show opening when it returns to Huntington Place from Saturday, September 16 to Sunday, September 24, 2023.

-Although canceled over the last two years due to COVID safety protocols, the Detroit Show is back and better than ever in 2022, sporting a new logo and with a Fall opening rather than its traditional January slot.
+Although canceled in recent years due to COVID safety protocols, the Detroit Auto Show was back and better than ever last year -- sporting a new logo, a new format, and a Fall opening (rather than its traditional January slot.)

-Meanwhile, keep it here for updates as a new spin is put on the 2022 Detroit Auto Show, the 'granddaddy' of new car exhibitions celebrating its 115th anniversary this year.
+Meanwhile, keep it here for updates as another new spin is put on the 2023 Detroit Auto Show, the 'granddaddy' of American car shows, celebrating its 116th anniversary.

 Detroit Auto Show ticket information: